How safe is my money once the holiday is booked?

 Whilst many of our selected hotels levy varying charges for single bedroom occupancy National Holidays has adopted a policy of spreading these charges equally across our holiday programme, thereby (subject to availability) allowing single bedroom allocation on all departures.
 For certain longer holidays special single room supplements may apply.
 Single bedroom occupancy supplements for most holidays are as follows:

 Are there discounts for children?

-Children are welcome on all holidays and short breaks, unless specifically designated “adult-only”.
-A reduction of 20% on the advertised price is available to all children aged 2-12 years inclusive when travelling with at least one adult per child.
-Special additional child reductions may be available on certain holidays.
+Children are welcome on all holidays and short breaks – unless specifically designated “adult-only”.
+Child discounts are normally available to all children aged 2-12 years inclusive when travelling with at least one adult per child (unless otherwise stated).
 Infants aged below 2 years may travel free of charge but cannot be guaranteed an individual coach seat and separate arrangements may be required for the provision of a cot.
 Please ask at the time of booking.
 Some European legislation advises that when travelling all children/infants should have an individual seat on the coach available to them.
-A nominal charge will therefore be applicable for a reserved coach seat for any infant travelling on any continental break.
+A nominal charge will therefore be applicable for a reserved coach seat for any infant travelling on any continental break

 Do your coaches use the Eurotunnel or the Ferry?

 All holidays to Europe or day trips to the Continent will usually travel via the ferry, unless the situation is beyond our control, where alternative arrangements have to be made.